Let Us Learn

 Our partner, CHETI NGO in rural Tanzania, who exists to decrease poverty in their community, has a primary school that is now incredibly over its capacity.
 This is due to the extremely high quality education CHETI offers (top 5% in 2017 national exams in Tanzania).
 This is putting the 530 students education at risk of suffering.
 Some classes are nearly double the capacity (85 instead of 45 students) because the government regard CHETI’s education so highly and therefore recommend the school frequently.
 The local population is also dramatically increasing, putting a strain on CHETI school to accommodate these children.
 Government school classrooms in the area are often three times over capacity, charge parents unexpected fees such as “hiring a desk” or “maintenance costs to the school”, teachers often don’t turn up because they are not paid and education is of poor quality.
 CHETI have now had to refuse taking in any more children, which has resulted in a long waiting list of local children wanting to attend CHETI to gain high-quality education.

 There is a great need to build nine extra classrooms to allow each year group to have two class streams and help provide education for an additional 405 students.
 This will enable each class to have one teacher and 45 students in each, an ideal learning capacity in rural Tanzania.
 CHETI have recently funded and built one classroom for Grade 1 (Phase 1).
 They did this through their own savings from the small school fees they charge, plus a large donation from a volunteer who worked there in 2017.
 This project will be built in three phases.
-Phase 1 is complete.
-We are currently seeking funding to build five more classrooms as part of Phase 2.
-The foundations for Phase 2 have already been funded and built by CHETI in August 2018.
+Phase 1 is complete and we are currently building another 2 classrooms (Phase 2).
+We are currently seeking funding to build 6 more classrooms.

 We Collaborate With CHETI NGO